 Graduate Assistantships at Shippensburg University

-We are now accepting applications for Spring 2020 Graduate Assistantships, Student Life Graduate Assistantships, and Student Payroll Positions.
+Summer and fall 2020 Graduate Assistantships, Student Life Graduate Assistantships, and Student Payroll Positions are now accepting applications.

 Shippensburg University provides financial assistance to graduate students through graduate assistantships, graduate residence director appointments, student loans, and student payroll positions (SPPs).